ad52825196/cipher/README.md

-# Hash
+# Cipher
-To hash each string in a given list using different digest algorithms like md5, sha1, etc.
+It can encode or decode a list of strings according to a specified cipher algorithm.